daylinmorgan/brain/slipbox/0x04-nix-hash-mismatch.md

 It's possible the issue is something to do with their `src` which uses `hercules-ci/gitignore` Or it's due to the `zon2nix` deps closure.

 ~~Based on [this](https://nix.dev/guides/best-practices#reproducible-source-paths) it seems like the issue might arise in how they specify the `src = gitignoreSource ./.;`~~.
-Actually, this is describing that if you move this to a different place then it's now hash-<name of dir>.
+Actually, this is describing that if you move this to a different place then it's now hash-{name of dir}.
 But in this case the name of the directory doesn't change.

 Back to thinking the culprit is the zon2nix business somehow.